farlee2121/DevEssentialsBlog/_posts/2021-10-24-DI-Strategy-by-Layer.md

 A quick review of iDesign layers.
 Each separates out a kind of cohesion or responsibility in the system.
 - **Managers**: encapsulate composition of business rules into workflows
 - **Engines**: encapsulate repeated business rules, especially those that may have alternative strategies.
-- **Accessors**: each encapsulate key actions on some domain concept.
-They build up "atomic actions" of a domain type.
+- **Accessors**: encapsulate key "atomic" actions on some domain concept.
+They build up the basic units of change for that domain type.

-## The Theory
+## The Conjecture

-He mentions that Dependency Parameterization is good for I/O heavy workflows.
+Scott mentions that Dependency Parameterization is good for I/O heavy workflows.

 This got me to thinking of accessors in iDesign.
 Then I realized that each iDesign layer represents a type of cohesion.
 Thus, it would make sense that each layer typically wants the same kind of dependency injection pattern.

-- Accessory -> strategy
+- Accessory -> parameterization
 - Engines -> pure / rejection
 - Managers ->
   - rejection